 Association Leadership Program – July 13-15, 2017 – Tempe, Arizona

-This annual gathering of more than 100 CUPA-HR chapter, regional and national leaders will offer Wildfire participants an orientation to the program and the association, as well as the opportunity to connect with other higher ed HR professionals from across the country.
+This annual gathering of nearly 200 CUPA-HR chapter, regional and national leaders will offer Wildfire participants an orientation to the program and the association, as well as the opportunity to connect with other higher ed HR professionals from across the country.

 The CUPA-HR Annual Conference is the largest national conference created by and for higher ed HR professionals.
 At the conference, Wildfire participants will have the opportunity to connect with one another and with many of the leaders they met at the Association Leadership Program, while also attending outstanding professional development sessions.